-We then painstaking (yes it was literally quite painful too) squeezed under a barbed wire fence and some thorn bushes into the next field west, we’re we found a large Type 28 pillbox.
+In the field adjacent, we found a large Type 28 pillbox.
 These pillboxes differed from the rest as they were designed as fortified anti-tank positions, with a large stepped loophole big enough to fit a 2-Pounder large gun, which was mounted with a shield across it’s front, and fired large 40mm (diameter of bullet) caliber rounds designed to pierce tank armour.
-It also features many standard loop holes for light-machine guns or rifles (there was a dividing wall in the pillbox which separated some normal loop-holes front he big gun loop-hole.
+It also features many standard loop holes for light-machine guns or rifles (there was a dividing wall in the pillbox which separated some normal loop-holes from the big gun loop-hole.
 Note how stepped-sides of loop-holes are to make incoming bullets deflect outwards and not inwards onto the crew.
 Sandbags would have been placed around the loop-hole to fill the space between it and the gun’s shield.

 The final pillbox was a Type 24 – almost like a flat-ended hexagon.
 It had six sides, one being longer than the rest (containing the entrance with two pistol loops either side), with the other smaller sides having one regular loop hole in each.
 This was much further back up along the main road, to the north of it, in a public park.
 It featured a wall in the middle to stop explosions killing all the crew inside, instead just the ones in front of the wall.